-If you feel the need for American speed, there are two options that stand out from the pack: the Chevy Corvette Stingray and the SRT Viper.
+If you feel the need for American speed, and demand a voluptuous, standalone sports-car shape to match, there are two options that stand out from the pack: the Chevy Corvette Stingray and the Dodge SRT Viper.

-There are plenty of very fast muscle cars that would like to contend with these two, but when it comes to track-carving capability and sheer on-road prowess, the heavier, lazier muscle cars can't compete with these purpose-built super sports cars.
+Yes, there are plenty of very fast muscle cars that would like to contend with these two, but when it comes to track-carving capability and sheer on-road prowess, the heavier, lazier muscle cars -- even the 2015 Dodge Challenger Hellcat, which comes close, we'll admit -- can't compete with these purpose-built super sports cars.

 But how do you choose between them?
-The Corvette Stingray is brand-new, offers 455 horsepower, and brilliant handling, for starting price around $52,000.
-The SRT Viper is much more powerful at 640 horsepower, but it's also much more expensive, up to $101,309 for the 2014 model year.
+The Corvette Stingray offers 455 horsepower, and brilliant handling, for starting price around $55,000.
+The SRT Viper is much more powerful at 640 horsepower, and it remains much more expensive, at its $86k starting price for 2015 -- although that's $15k lower than just last year, as part of one of the most significant downward price adjustments seen this model year.

 The price and the power aren't the only differences between the Viper and the Stingray, however.